AI-Gomez/clustering-exercises/README.md

 Hey, hows a goin'?!
-This is a repository for the clustering exercises.
+This is a repository for the clustering lessons and exercises.